KaotoIO/kaoto.io/content/workshop/beginner-file.md

 ## 2 - Add a filter

-Now we want to add a `filter` between the `file-watch` and the `file` that copies the file in another folder everytime a file gets created.
+Now we want to add a `filter` and a `file` between the `file-watch` and the `log`, which copies the files in another folder everytime a file gets created.

 This will require adding two steps:
  - A step `filter` that will open a branch of steps that will be executed only when `${header.CamelFileEventType}` equals `CREATE`